Our Hearing Clinic

-Our audiologist, Jill Elmore Robinson is highly motivated to help our patients with their hearing needs.
-Our Hearing department offers the latest trends in Hearing Aid Technology.
+Our Audiologist Gretchen Switzer, and Hearing Aid Specialist Brian Jolley are highly motivated to help our patients with their hearing needs.
+Our Hearing Clinic offers the latest trends in Hearing Aid Technology.

 Hearing health does not begin and end with obtaining hearing aids and assistive listening devices.
 Follow up care is one of the most important aspects of hearing rehabilitation.
 At ENT Solutions we follow procedures to ensure that you hear as well as technology will allow.
 We represent all of the major hearing instrument manufacturers with the exception of those that require franchises (the franchised companies use the manufacturers that we represent to produce their product).
-We follow Audiological best-practices protocols such as the Client Oriented Scale of Improvement and Probe Microphone Verification measures to ensure acoustical accuracy.
+We follow Audiological best-practices protocols to ensure acoustical accuracy.
 If upon examination we feel that medical attention is warranted we work closely with your family doctor or can coordinate care with Dr. Smith.

 The Consequences of Untreated Hearing Loss